The five components of NHS IMPACT

 Continuous improvement methodologies are not the same, but they are linked together by some key principles.

-Our overarching ambition is to enable the creation of an NHS in which every organisation, including NHS England, has the leadership with the leadership behaviours, the capability and the capacity, to enable our staff to solve the problems that matter to them, their patients and their populations.
+Our overarching ambition is an NHS in which every organisation, including NHS England, has the capability, capacity and the right leadership behaviours to enable staff to solve the problems that matter to them, their patients and their populations.
 Working with their partners to deliver better life chances and better outcomes for those patients.

-It’s important that NHS IMPACT is applied holistically, and we recognise that organisations, systems and providers are at different stages of their journey.
+It’s important that NHS IMPACT is applied holistically, and we recognise that we may all be at different stages of the journey.
 NHS IMPACT may take time to be deeply embedded for those who are new to this way of working.

 Example organisations who have embedded all five components